 • Fashion e-retailing product strategy range, sourcing and selection

-The module will be delivered over a 15 week period and consists of 1.5 hours lectures and 1.5 hours seminar each week.
+The module will be delivered over a 15 week period and consists of 1 hour lectures and 2 hours seminar each week.
 The weekly lectures will focus on key theories, concepts models and frameworks of e-consumer, e- fashion retailing principles and methods.

 The seminar sessions will cover discussions, debates, cases, quizzes, questions and answer sessions to build on the contemporary issues covered in the lectures.
-At least 2 seminars will require computer sessions.
+At least 3 seminars will require computer sessions to explore & evaluate on line analytics & on line site design.
 The seminar serves to anchor knowledge imparted in the lectures and provides a forum for:

-- Applied understanding of technical skills required for carrying out research in order to assist in employability skills for future careers in fashion retailing.
-Students will need to consider this aspect of the module as part of their personal development and be able to produce examples in a portfolio of the research skills for a future employer.
+• Applied understanding of technical skills required for carrying out research in order to assist in employability skills for future careers in fashion retailing.
+Students will need to consider this aspect of the module as part of their personal development

 On successful completion of this module, students should be able to:

-- Select and apply e-retailing concepts and theories to practical fashion marketing situations
+1. Critically discuss and apply e-retailing concepts and theories to current practical fashion retail situations and issues LO1

-The assessment has been designed to test achievement of the module’s learning outcomes.
+The assessments have been designed to test achievement of the module’s learning outcomes.

-The assessment strategy consists of three components, which aims to assess the module’s learning outcomes.
+The assessment strategy consists of two components, which aims to assess the module’s learning outcomes.
 These assessments require students to think critically and apply the knowledge gained during the module.

 Accordingly, the module is assessed by two components:

 Students will be required to work in groups of 3 for this presentation.
-Each group should address a specific aspect of fashion internet retailing.
-This will relate to the previous two weeks’ lecture material.
+Each group should address a specific current aspect of fashion internet retailing.
+This will relate to the previous weeks’ lecture material.
 Therefore this will run as rolling presentations.
-The aim is for the presentations to be a student lead activity to allow groups of students to investigate specific aspects of fashion internet retailing in more detail and share their knowledge with colleagues.
-This has been designed to be a learning tool for both the presenters and the audience.
+The aim is for the presentations to be a student lead activity to allow groups of students to investigate specific aspects of fashion internet retailing to critically analyse the topic in more detail and share their analysis and knowledge with colleagues.
+This has been designed to be a learning tool for both the presenters and the audience encourage debate on the topical issue.
 They will be expected to consider wider implications of fashion internet retailing e.g. legislation, regulation and codes of practice.
 Each presentation will be marked out of 30%.
-Each presentation will last 30 minutes.
+Each presentation will last 15 minutes.